khealy/khealy.github.io/_posts/2014-12-24-permalink-structure.markdown

 */:categories/:year/:month/:day/:title - which results in /general/2014/12/23/permalink-structure*

-Seems like overkill for me - I can't see creating so many posts a day that I'd really need to have a day in my file structure.
-And I don't like the idea of having posts separated into directories by category.
+Seems like overkill for this site.
+I probably won't be creating multiple posts per day, so I don't think I'll need a day in my file structure.
+And I don't like the idea of having categories as top-level directories.

 Fortunately, Jekyll makes it easy to customize permalinks.